 Until the day after.

-At art class I knew something wasn’t right and it wasn’t just the too-much-Merrydown feeling.
-So I checked my soft bits, as y’do.
+At art class, I knew something wasn’t right —and it wasn’t just the too-much-Merrydown feeling.
+So, I checked my soft bits, as y’do.
 Blood.
 Told the teacher.
 The teacher told the headmaster.

 Me: Bundled into a police car.
-No shit.

 I started—continued—to remember.

 I was a harlot.
 So I wrote poetry about harlotry.

-Turns out she’d heard me call for help, when I hadn’t heard myself—but as she’d been busy round the back of the art centre getting some, she’d presumed I was having the same kind of fun and ignored me.
+Dad blamed a—gasp!— sexually adventurous friend of mine, and because I’d been knocking around with her, I must be the same, right?
+She’d been there that night, so the bizzies called her in to give a statement.
+Turns out she’d heard me calling for help, when I hadn’t heard myself—but as she’d been busy round the back of the art centre getting some consensual action, she’d presumed I was having the same kind of fun and paid no attention.

 They took my statement as I dictated to WPC Carter.
-With my upside-down eyes, I watched her write….and I watched her make grammatical error after grammatical error.
+With my upside-down eyes, I watched her write—and I watched her make grammatical error after grammatical error.
 The only way I could put it right was to come home and write my own version.

 Rape Crisis were about as much use as something that’s no fucking use at all.
 They persuaded fucked-up and fucked little young me to drop the charges.
 It was apparently in my best interests because I was Just.Too.Young to cope with THE STAND and being cross-questioned.

 So the two lads walked.
-(One of them also walked into a knife a year or so later in an entirely unrelated park incident).
+(One of them also walked into a knife a year or so later in an entirely unrelated park incident.)

 But paper actually put out the flames.
 Books fanned me into existence.

-Forensics and I had a brief dalliance simply because I fucking love science.
-(Pretty sure this had something to do with the living autopsy I’d had at age 15).
-I could HELP PEOPLE, I thought.
-But life in the bacti-lab was no fun, and aside from a guy’s thumb—kept pickled in the fridge—I never actually got to see anything dead.
+Forensics and I had a brief dalliance simply because I fucking love science (pretty sure this had something to do with the living autopsy I’d had at age 15).
+I could help people, I thought.
+But life in the bacti-lab was no fun, and aside from a guy’s thumb—kept pickled in the fridge—I never did get to see anything dead.
 YAWN.
-Wrote a horror short about the experience, entitled RIGID DIGIT, but no ….I wasn’t a writer.
+Wrote a horror short about the experience, entitled RIGID DIGIT, but no … I wasn’t a writer.
 I refused to be a writer.

+I dabbled in journalism at Radio City and qualified in the subject whilst I was there.
+Did a bit of vox-popping and radio production, a touch of tape-splicing, and more than a thumbful of twiddling.
+Whilst I do have a great face for radio, I fell into critique.
+Ended up working for a shall-remain-nameless rag.
+Told it like it was.
+Was asked to tailor my style to that of their own house: arse-kissery for the sole purpose of shitnosing a bunch of Think-Themselves-Very-Important People.
+Was asked (again) to write (a lot) less like me and instead use someone else’s voice.
+I resigned; I couldn’t be the mortar to a house whose unimaginative bricks had already fallen.
 Didn’t stop reviewing, though.
 Loved it.
 Daily trips to the flicks (it was cheap back then) resulted in wonderful rants.
 But friends kept telling me to write my own stuff.
 I can’t, I’d say.
 I have no imagination, I’d say.
 I’d rather just get a movie and perform an autopsy on it, I’d say.
 Get it on my little wordy slab and explain its anatomy.
-Describing why a film is so utterly fucking watchable (or turnoffable) was the only thing I was good at.
-Worshipped Barry Norman and watched (almost) every film that had ever been made.
-And why not?
+Describing why a film is so utterly fucking watchable (or switchoffable) was the only thing I was any good at (or, ‘at which I was any good’).